How to become a ceramics designer-maker

 You could attend workshops and training courses offered by ceramic artists and design studios.
 These can help you to develop your skills and make contacts in the industry, which could lead to work.

 Courses vary in length and cost and are often open to all abilities.

-You'll need to put together a portfolio of work that you can show to potential employers and course providers.
-You can also develop your own blog and website or use social media and online craft communities to market yourself as a designer and get your work recognised.
+You'll need to put together a portfolio of work to show to potential employers and course providers.
+You can also use social media and online craft communities to market yourself and get your work recognised.

 You can hear more about the life of a ceramics designer from the Crafts Council.

 You can also explore other creative careers at Discover Creative Careers.